What are Anxiety Disorders and Facts

 Post-Traumatic Stress Disorder: First line treatments for PTSD are SSRIs and venlafaxine.
 Fluoxetine and sertraline are effective for long term treatment.
 PTSD should be treated for at least 12-24 months.

-Below is a quick review of drug classes and medications recommended for treatment of anxiety disorders.
+Below is a quick review of drugs for anxiety disorders.

 Selective serotonin reuptake inhibitor (SSRIs) block serotonin (a chemical produced by nerve cells that can influence mood) from being reabsorbed into nerve cells and broken down.
 This causes more serotonin to be available which helps to improve mood.
 It may take up to 2-4 weeks to show full effectiveness.